AhmedLimem/Digital-control-of-Electronics-converters/README.md

 Electrical Engineering student (ahmed.limem@etudiant-enit.utm.tn)

 ## Contributing
+Mr. Férid KOURDA - Supervisor, professor and director of Electrical Systems Laboratory (LSE), ENIT

 ## Copyright & Licensing
-All the work and program code is published under open-source license but
+All the work and program code is published under Open-Source License but it is nesecerry to mentionn for any use

 References
 While this work is being prepared, it may have been quoted from some sources.
 It is mentionned in the end of my repport.

 ## Contact